Plastic Injection Moulding

 What is plastic

-Plastic injection moulding is a manufacturing process that allows for the quick production of large volumes of identical plastic mouldings.
+Plastic injection moulding is a cost-effective manufacturing process that allows for the quick production of high volumes of identical plastic parts and mouldings.
 This involves the injection of molten plastic into either one or multiple cavities within a metal mould, the plastic cools rapidly and is ejected to form a solid finished part.

-More complicated plastic injection moulding techniques include overmoulding (combining two moulded components), insert moulding (moulding two components on top of each other at the same time) and filter encapsulation (moulding a plastic frame around a filter) – all of which are carried out at BEC Group’s Hampshire site.
+There are many different types of injection moulding, including more complicated techniques such as overmoulding (combining two moulded components), insert moulding (moulding two components on top of each other at the same time) and filter encapsulation (moulding a plastic frame around a filter) – all of which are carried out at BEC Group’s Hampshire site.

 Why use plastic injection